MaximumOctopus/FlightSimAdventureCreator/README.md

 A powerful tool for creating random VFR routes for Flight Simulators (currently works best with MSFS 2020, but more will come online in future).

+There are two tools available now.

-This is a command-line tool, you'll need to use it from a Windows console.
+A command-line tool, you'll need to use it from a Windows console.
 Navigate to the folder where it's installed (in Windows Explorer), click in the folder path area (so the entire folder path is highlighted, type "cmd", then press enter.
 You'll now have a new console windows set to the location of FCAS!

-A GUI version is on my to-do list.
+A Windows GUI version that has all of the same features as the command-line version, but in an easier to use format.
+It also contains an airport search system, and future updates will continue to take advantage of the extra functionality available to a GUI-based application.

 Features: